ksu-cs-textbooks/cis400/content/D-milestones-f21/09-milestone-7.md

 ### Assignment requirements:

-* Add an `IMenuItem` interface and implement it on all your menu items
+* Add an `IOrderItem` interface and implement it on all your menu items

 * Implement a class representing an order